CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Exceptions/http/invalid-request-exception.md

 ## Description

-The exception thrown when an issue occurs with a [HTTP request][HttpRequest].
+The exception thrown when an issue occurs with an [HTTP request][HttpRequest].

 There are multiple reasons that this exception can be thrown: